Skip to content

 Quickstart

-Phenofhy helps you extract, process, and summarize OFH phenotype data inside the TRE.
+Phenofhy helps you extract, process, and summarize OFH phenotype data inside the TRE, and also supports local testing on simulated data.

 Prerequisites